CoinfarmVentures/coinfarm-vast-panel/README.md

 # coinfarm-vast-panel
 A free, powerful monitoring interface for hosts on Vast.ai

+Currently all data will be deleted every time the service is restarted, but this will be fixed very soon

 ## Requirements
 1. Vast.AI host account
 2. Linux OS or Windows OS with Git Bash/MINGW64